January Gardening Tips and To-Dos for the Pacific Northwest

 Grow early crops such as arugula, broccoli, cabbage, chives, eggplant, kale, rosemary, oregano, parsley, sage, and thyme indoors in January.

-Winter is a good time to test your soil to find out which amendments it may need before spring planting.
+Winter is a good time to test your soil to determine which amendments it may need before spring planting.

-You can test the soil yourself with a soil test kit or by a specialty lab.
-Floret Flower Farm has a great article that outlines its soil fertilization and testing techniques.
+You can test the soil yourself with a soil test kit or a specialty lab.
+Floret Flower Farm’s article outlines its soil fertilization and testing techniques.

 I start seeds indoors for sweet peas and snapdragons first in the greenhouse this month.

 Prepare your greenhouse or indoor space to sow seeds.
-Clean your workspace, tools, and any pots or trays that you have previously used to grow seeds.
+Clean your workspace, tools, and any pots or trays previously used to grow seeds.

 You can soak your containers in 9-part water and 1-part water solution to kill micro-organisms.

-It’s a good idea, if you haven’t already, to take an inventory of your seed starting supplies and purchase what you will need.
+If you haven’t already, it’s a good idea to take an inventory of your seed starting supplies and purchase what you will need.
 Order now due to shortages and extra shipping times.

 January is a great time to stock up on potting soil, seed starting mix, peat moss, and organic pest control products.